Skip to content

 • Flexible identifiers support to avoid false positives, including regular expressions.

-• Works with processes running in sandbox with PID namespaces, through Firejail for example.
+• Working with processes running through sandbox with PID namespaces, e.g. Firejail.

-• Supports most of X11 DEs/WMs (EWMH-compatible ones) and does not rely on neither GPU nor its driver.
+• Support for most of X11 DEs/WMs (EWMH-compatible ones) and does not rely on either GPU or its driver.

-• Detects and handles both explicitly and implicitly opened windows (appeared with and without focus event respectively).
+• Detection and handling both explicitly and implicitly opened windows.

-• Mute processes on unfocus and unmute on focus.
-Supports Pulseaudio and Pipewire (including Pipewire Media Session and Wireplumber).
+• Muting processes on unfocus and unmuting on focus with Pulseaudio and Pipewire support, including Pipewire Media Session and Wireplumber.

 Dependencies